«

 C. Working for your keep

 The main guideline is to work half day in exchange for room and board.
-But each farm is left to set up its own working hours and offerings.
+But each host is left to set up its own working hours and offerings.
 Hosts and volunteers then hash out the details into a mutually agreeable arrangement.
-WWOOFing positions could be as short as 1 week and as long as several months, though usually a 1 month minimum works best.
+Work Exchange positions could be as short as 1 week and as long as several months, though often a 1 month minimum works well.

 Be really careful about checking the host farms working, living and eating conditions.
-I’ve noticed a lot of farms that expect volunteers to work 10-12 hours/day 6 day/week – just for room and board.
+I’ve noticed that some farms expect volunteers to work 10-12 hours/day 6 day/week – just for room and board.
 In my opinion, that’s outrageous and those farms are taking advantage of a great organization to find free full-time labor.
 Don’t fall for it, unless you really want to work your butt off.
-Last year I had an awful WWOOF experience in the USA over that very issue.
+A few years back I had an awful WWOOF experience in the USA over that very issue.

 Other volunteer organizations